Whatsapp Icon

 Melanoma, a serious form of skin cancer, imposes certain limitations on the activities patients can safely undertake.
 To maintain health and improve wellbeing, it's crucial to engage in suitable, low-risk activities that minimize exposure to harmful UV rays, yet uplift spirits and encourage physical fitness.
 Here are several recommended activities that can be both beneficial and enjoyable for individuals diagnosed with melanoma.

 • Gentle Indoor Exercise: Activities such as yoga, Pilates, and light strength training can be conducted indoors, away from the sun.
-They help maintain muscle tone, flexibility, and mental wellbeing without risking sun exposure.
+They help maintain muscle tone, flexibility, and mental well-being without risking sun exposure.

 • Swimming: Indoor swimming is an excellent way to get aerobic exercise.
 It's gentle on the joints and can be very refreshing.
 Just ensure that the indoor pool area is well protected from any sunlight penetration.

 • Walking in Nature: Enjoy the outdoors while protecting yourself.
-Choose paths that are well shaded and aim for early morning or late afternoon walks, avoiding peak sun hours.
-Always wear high SPF sunscreen, protective clothing, and a wide-brimmed hat.
+Choose paths that are well-shaded and aim for early morning or late afternoon walks, avoiding peak sun hours.
+Always wear high-SPF sunscreen, protective clothing, and a wide-brimmed hat.

 • Art and Craft: Engaging in creative activities like painting, drawing, or crafting can be very therapeutic.
 These activities are great for mental health, helping to relieve stress and offer a sense of accomplishment.